felipehborges/personal-website/README.md

 ## Welcome! 👋🏽

-This is my personal website and portfolio, showcasing my skills and projects.
+This is my personal website and portfolio, showcasing my skills and projects (in progress).

 ### Technologies Used